 Choosing the best open source license is one of the most important decisions you can make for a new project.
 Most developers default to popular permissive licenses like MIT, BSD or Apache.
 These are great choices for non-commercial projects, as they reduce user resistance toward project adoption.

 When applied to a commercial open source project, permissive-by-default licensing schemes may impact your ability to capture value for your creations.
 To successfully commercialize, you will have to outcompete others building on top of your project in addition to your own free offering.
 Many successful OSS companies like Redis, Elastic and MongoDB have confronted this challenge by adopting more creative and/or restrictive licensing schemes.

-For entry level projects, it is commonly feared that choosing more restrictive (i.e. copyleft) open source licenses, like GPL will deter potential users from adopting your software.
+For entry level projects, it is commonly feared that choosing stronger (i.e. copyleft) open source licenses, like GPL will deter potential users from adopting your software.
 This is a completely valid concern — organizations like Google, for instance, will ban use of AGPL3-licensed software entirely.
 If no one uses your software, then you've failed before you've started.

 Although widespread adoption is undoubtedly the top goal of any new open source company, it's not really clear what your license should optimize for.
 If the goal is to maximize value, should your license prefer low adoption resistance or high value capture?